ns1-terraform/terraform-provider-ns1/website/docs/r/record.html.markdown

         answer = "v=DKIM1; k=rsa; p=XXXXXXXX"

-    TXT (the § char is used to separate answers so this represents `IN TXT "Line1" "Paragraph§2"`):

-        answer = "Line1§Paragraph\\§2"

 * `region` - (Optional) The region (Answer Group really) that this answer belongs to.
 This should be one of the names specified in `regions`.
 Only a